 Understatement Examples in Songs

 You can often find the use of understatements in songs.
-Artists use understatements to make light of a situation or for ironic effect.
+Artists use understatements to make light of a situation or for rhetorical or ironic effect.

 Some examples of understatements used in songs include: